A once-common wipe

 - Happens twice in the episode "Frenchfry":

 - Occurs where Lilo rolls over her hula class.
-She's rolling towards the camera and the screen becomes filled with red.
+She's rolling towards the camera and the screen becomes filled with the red on her midsection.

 - When she and Stitch roll over Frenchfry near the end.
 First, Lilo rolls toward the camera, then it fades to blue and Stitch rolls out.